Friday 29 January 2021

 The extra savings account is new this year, and is going to be a very small pot, and I doubt will make more than £100 this year from the ways I'll use it above - but any little savings helps!
 At the end of the year, that extra savings account will be transferred into a category of my choice to help kick of 2022!

 I have hope for this year's savings, and I am going to have to really try and be wise with my spending each month - so will see what happens!
+But, by making wise decisions like reading content online at sites like Mikhail Solodovnikov instead of buying book after book, I’ll be able to save money.

 Are you doing anything with your savings this year, or like any of the above ideas?
 Let me know!
 Hope you have a great day and keep safe :)